Retirement Plans and Benefits

 In Illinois, as well as in most other states, retirement benefits that are earned during the period of the marriage are considered to be marital property and may be allocated between the parties in a divorce proceeding.
 Thus, when parties are contemplating or working through a divorce, they must learn what retirement benefits have accrued to both parties and how those benefits may be factored into a settlement or litigation strategy.

-IL divorce lawyers are expected to know many areas of law in order to address effectively the issues that may arise in each divorce case.
-It is unrealistic to expect that a general divorce attorney will develop sufficient expertise in the intricacies of the laws governing retirement benefits and their allocation in divorce on the basis of one or two cases per year.
-It is also unrealistic to expect that attorneys in a firm specializing in employee benefits law will develop sufficient expertise in the nuances of divorce law as they relate to retirement plans on the basis of one or two cases per year.
-At Schiller DuCanto & Fleck LLP, a partner with eleven years of highly specialized experience in this challenging blend of employee benefits and divorce consults with all Schiller DuCanto & Fleck partners, as well as with divorce attorneys outside the Chicago firm, to ensure that they appropriately address all relevant issues regarding our clients’ retirement benefits.
+Divorcing spouses expect their divorce lawyers to know many areas of law in order to address all issues that may arise in each divorce case.
+Retirement benefit laws and QDRO preparation are intricate processes that require unique knowledge and skills.
+At Schiller DuCanto & Fleck LLP, we have a retirement plan attorney partner with 11 years of experience in this challenging blend of employee benefits and divorce consulting.
+She collaborates with all Schiller DuCanto & Fleck partners as well as with divorce attorneys outside the Chicago firm to ensure that these attorneys appropriately address all relevant issues regarding our clients’ retirement benefits.

 Contact our retirement and QDRO lawyer in Illinois—she will develop legal strategies to maximize benefit allocation, either through settlement or trial.